Battery maintenance guide for Perth homes

 - Software version: Check for available updates

-Maintain reliable internet connection for remote monitoring, software updates, and VPP participation.
+A reliable internet connection supports remote monitoring, software updates, and VPP participation.
 Some warranties require continuous connectivity.
-Consider a backup 4G connection if your home internet is unreliable.
+If your home internet drops out often, add a backup 4G connection.

 Check for physical damage, loose connections, signs of moisture, pest intrusion, or unusual sounds.
 Look for any warning lights or display messages.

-Remove dust, cobwebs, or debris from ventilation grilles.
-Ensure airflow paths are clear.
-Use compressed air or soft brush only.
+Remove dust, cobwebs, and debris from the ventilation grilles, and check the airflow paths are clear.
+Use compressed air or a soft brush only.

-Check manufacturer app for available firmware updates.
+Check the manufacturer app for available firmware updates.
 These often include performance improvements and bug fixes.

-Compare current capacity and efficiency to baseline.
+Compare current capacity and efficiency against your baseline.
 Degradation should be gradual and predictable (2-3% per year).

 If your battery provides backup power, test the automatic switchover by simulating a grid outage (if safe to do so).